Showing posts with label Religion. Show all posts

 In this case, a teenager with a gentle, intelligent, altruistic personality—living in an affluent household—was subjected to forced “family sessions” late at night.
 She would be made to sit for hours in her bedroom while various family members recited Bible passages in a formal, prosecutorial tone, directed by a brutal, controlling father.
 The purpose was not moral guidance; it was humiliation and intimidation.

 The teenager was, in fact, actively involved in altruistic leadership at a church.
 But the family accused her of hypocrisy and of being a “false disciple,” citing passages such as Matthew 7:21–23 and Matthew 23:13–20, and repeatedly telling her, “God has abandoned you,” alongside threats that she would go to hell.
+The profound irony, of course, is that the parents were weaponizing orthodox theology in order to exert brutal control, which is exactly the hypocritical, performative arrogance that these scripture passages warn against.

 Then the family would pivot to the Old Testament, including Deuteronomy 21:18–21, which describes a “stubborn and rebellious child” being stoned to death by the community.
+Because she was religious herself, this experience was not merely frightening; it was torturous—permanently traumatizing—especially in combination with the family’s other abuse and neglect.

 These episodes were interspersed with the family’s evangelical outreach efforts in the community, “to spread the word.”
 As is often the case, the parents were seen as pious and respectable by others.
 Of course, abusive behavior has complex causes, and in the absence of religion these parents might have weaponized something else.
 But in this family, the abuse worsened as religious involvement intensified.
 Congregants who were aware of what was happening were horrified, but they did little to intervene beyond offering prayer.